jjcarrier/spi-flash-analyzer/README.md

 A SPI Flash Analyzer Plugin for Saleae Logic software.

+> [!NOTE]
+> The lookup tables are undergoing a complete review and rework to help improve
+> compatibility and future extension.
+During this time some instructions may
+> not function/decode correctly.
+Some possible areas that may not work as
+> intended are: dummy byte/cycle handling on a per vendor/config basis,
+> determination of which commands are supported by QPI and/or SPI mode.

 ## Features

-- Support single, dual, and quad-line SPI mode
+- [X] Support single, dual, and quad-line SPI mode
+- [X] Support QPI mode (command sent over 4-lanes)
+- [X] Support DTR mode (command sent over 2-lanes)
-- Handles dynamic changing between single and quad or dual mode detected based on commands
+- [X] Handles dynamic changing between SPI and QPI mode based on commands
-- Decodes status register bit fields
+- [X] Decodes status register bit fields
-- SPI0 and SPI3 mode
+- [X] SPI0 and SPI3 mode
-- Continuous read mode handling
+- [X] Continuous read mode handling
-- FrameV2 format supported
+- [X] FrameV2 format supported
+- [X] Support raw read/write data dump to tabular text

-- The following manufacturers command sets are supported:
+The following manufacturers command sets are supported:
   - Winbond
   - Macronix
   - Renesas